Earth

 Delaying Europa Clipper

 The mission to Jupiter’s moon Europa – known as Europa Clipper – was supposed to launch from Cape Canaveral on October 10.
-Due to Milton, that launch is postponed, with no rescheduled date yet.
+Because of Milton, that launch is postponed, with no rescheduled date yet.
 However, due to planetary alignments that the mission must make use of, the launch window only extends to the end of October.

 Hurricane Helene